19 Old Wives’ Tales You Should Stop Believing By Now

 Old wives’ tale: Feed a cold, starve a fever

 Old wives’ tale: Overdo it?
-Have little hair of the dog.
+Have a little hair of the dog

-The 16th century English dramatist John Heywood suggested that the best way to recover from a hangover was to have the “hair of the dog that bit you”—meaning, another alcoholic drink.
+One common suggestion for recovering from a hangover was to have the “hair of the dog that bit you”—meaning, another alcoholic drink.
 The old wives’ tale and the expression is a spin-off from the misguided notion that you could recover from a dog bite by plucking a hair from the dog and holding it to the wound.
 Unfortunately, the advice doesn’t work any better for hangovers than it does for dog bites.
-Drinking your way out of a hangover will only postpone and prolong your misery.
+Maybe the only way it works is by numbing your pain, but that will postpone and prolong your misery.
+Instead, here are some tricks to cure a hangover naturally.

 Old wives’ tale: Chocolate gives you acne